Frequently Asked Questions

 How do I pay?

-The Diploma in Performance Nutrition can be paid for in full up-front, or via monthly instalments.
+The course can be paid for in full up-front, or via monthly instalments.
 Please refer to the fees page for more information.

 Once your application has been approved you will receive information on how to pay by bank transfer, direct debit, debit/credit card, pay online or pay by phone.